sparrowmktplace/SDK-Documentation/docs/app-category-types/index.md

 ## **App Submission Process:**

 To publish any app to our Marketplace, you can submit the app under one of the following app types.
-App types determine how an app is available for consumption to app users - publicly displayed, private only to a survey sparrow customer, listed in an external website, and so on.
+App types determine how an app is available for consumption to app users - publicly displayed, private only to a SurveySparrow customer, listed in an external website, and so on.

-- **Survey Sparrow App**: These apps extend the functionalities of survey sparrow and are built using the survey sparrow CLI.
-A survey sparrow app is installed from the survey sparrow Marketplace.
+- **SurveySparrow App**: These apps extend the functionalities of SurveySparrow and are built using the SurveySparrow CLI.
+A SurveySparrow app is installed from the SurveySparrow Marketplace.

 - **Custom App**:These apps address specific customer requirements and are available only to that customer.
 A custom app is not subject to review; it is available for installation as soon as it is submitted and published.
 The app submission process for Custom apps includes provisions to test multiple versions of an app in a production environment.
 After testing, you can choose to publish the most appropriate app version to app users.

-- **External App**: These apps use the survey sparrow methods and integrate the survey sparrow functionalities with a third-party product.
-An External App is listed in the survey sparrow Marketplace but is installed from the third-party’s URL.
+- **External App**: These apps use the SurveySparrow methods and integrate the SurveySparrow functionalities with a third-party product.
+An External App is listed in the SurveySparrow Marketplace but is installed from the third-party’s URL.

 ## **How to Publish a Custom app:**